Our New Jersey Truck Accident Lawyers Are Here to Answer Your Questions

 Driving Under the Influence

 A company will be liable for any employee driving under the influence of drugs or alcohol if the company knew, or should have known, and did nothing to rectify the situation.
 The entire company could be sued for negligence in this case.
 For this reason, most truck companies have a zero-tolerance policy for such infractions.
-If a driver is caught driving under the influence, he/she will likely be fired immediately.
+If a semi-truck driver is caught driving under the influence, he/she will likely be fired immediately.

 Truck drivers work long, tiring hours on the road, so it’s not hard to imagine how a driver could succumb to road rage.
 However, there is no excuse for violent altercations, and such actions are strictly forbidden for commercial vehicle drivers.
 If an employee acts violently towards another driver on the road, they will likely lose their job.

 Truck companies tend to understand if a driver is involved in an unavoidable accident, but there are some accidents an employer simply cannot overlook.
 For example, if a driver is continuously involved in preventable accidents or their employer sees patterns of reckless behavior, the company would likely end that driver’s employment in order to prevent future liability.

 Truckers are notorious for driving slow on the road due to the heavy cargo load they carry.
 But what happens if they travel at high speeds?
 The size and weight of these massive vehicles make them even more dangerous at higher speeds.
 If a truck driver receives multiple speeding tickets, he/she will likely be considered a liability and, therefore, be let go.

 There are also some infractions that would cause a driver to have his/her commercial driver’s license revoked, such as driving under the influence, fleeing the scene of an accident, or committing vehicular manslaughter.
 If a driver loses his/her license, they would also be fired in most situations.